efvincent/aoc2021/README.dev.md

 All networking features are powered by *[advent-of-code-api][]*.

-Note also that `stack test`, `stack bench`, `cabal test`, `cabal bench`, etc. are all convenient aliases of `aoc-dev test all` and `aoc-dev bench all`.
+Note also that `stack test`, `stack bench`, `cabal test`, `cabal bench`, etc. are all convenient aliases of `aoc2021 test all` and `aoc2021 bench all`.
 This can be useful continuous integration purposes.